tifolson/data-edge/README.md

   - Sign up for free to get API keys.

 ##Limitations and Considerations:
-- This is a research project used for identifying bottlenecks and managing data between multiple API owners.
+- This is a personal research project used for identifying bottlenecks and managing data between multiple API owners.
 - Timescale has a free 30-day trial.
 Sign up for free to get API keys and test the API for yourself.
   [TimescaleDB 30-Day Free Trial](https://console.cloud.timescale.com/signup)